sharadregoti/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/go-plugins.md

 ---
-title: "Upgrade Custom Go Plugins"
+title: "Go Plugin Upgrade Guide"
 date: 2024-03-1
 tags: ["Upgrade Custom Go Plugins", "Tyk plugins", "Custom Plugins", "Self Managed"]
 description: "Explains how to upgrade Go Plugins"
 aliases:
-    - /developer-support/upgrading-tyk/self-managed/go-plugins
+    - /developer-support/upgrading-tyk/deployment-model/self-managed/go-plugins
 ---

-This guide shows you how to compile your custom Go plugins for upgrade:
+This guide shows you how to compile your custom Go plugins for upgrade.

-- Navigate into the plugins directory that contains your Go module.
-- Use the table below to follow the upgrade process for the version of Tyk you are upgrading to:
+The table below links you to the upgrade steps for the version of Tyk you are upgrading from and to:

 | Upgrade process | Current Version | Target Version |
 |-----------------|-----------------|----------------|